xmos/lib_sw_pll/doc/rst/sw_pll.rst

 A diagram of the resource setup is shown in the `Simple Usage Example Resource Setup`_ section.

-The port timers are 16 bits and so the PFD needs to account for wrapping because the overflow period at, for example, 24.576 MHz is 2.67 milliseconds and a typical control period is in the order 10 milliseconds.
+The port timers are 16 bits and so the PFD accounts for wrapping because the overflow period at, for example, 24.576 MHz is 2.67 milliseconds and a typical control period is in the order 10 milliseconds.

+There may be cases where the port timer sampling time cannot be guaranteed to be fully isochronous, such as when a significant number of instructions exist between a hardware event occur between the reference clock transition and the port timer sampling.
+In these cases an optional jitter reduction scheme is provided allow scaling of the read port timer value.
+This scheme is used in the ``i2s_slave_lut`` example where the port timer read is precisely delayed until the transition of the next BCLK which removes the instruction timing jitter that would otherwise be present.
+The cost is 1/64th of LR clock time of lost processing in the I2S callbacks but the benefit is the jitter caused by variable instruction timing to be eliminated.

 Proportional Integral Controller